 Highway 89 is a great way to tour the park without even leaving your vehicle.
 The 30-mile trip passes by these eight highlights, including a roadside fumarole (steam vent), and lots of viewpoints where you can stop and get photos of Lassen Peak.

 6. Burney Falls State Park

-The 129-foot-tall, 250-foot-wide Burney Falls is not as famous as other waterfalls in California but it’s gorgeous and very easy to reach.
+The 129-foot-tall, 250-foot-wide Burney Falls is both gorgeous and very easy to reach.
 You can see the falls from the parking area or take a short mile loop to get more views up close.
 The state park also has a campground with over a hundred sites for tents and RVs without hookups.

 7. Crater Lake

 Summer is the prime time to visit Crater Lake.
 The centerpiece of this national park is the deepest lake in the United States, which formed from a collapsed volcano, Mount Mazama.
 Wizard Island, an ancient volcanic cinder cone, sits in the middle of the water and can be reached by taking a boat tour.

 The lake’s great depth gives the water a strikingly clear blue color.
 The park is covered in snow for the majority of the year, but by July the snow has usually melted and the roads and trails across the park become accessible.

 8. Smith Rock State Park